godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Your Company has whispered a pact with the Ravensquall, the Umberwynd of Gilded Secrets:
 "Swear to sing the Hushed Whisper; show the world your Silver Wings."

-As a result of this pact, Project Influence costs are decreased by 1 (times Tier Value), but Materials Production costs are increased by the same amount.
+Your Company's Project Influence costs are decreased by 1 (times Tier Value), but Materials Production costs are increased by the same amount.
 ##### Oathbound Tenets
 *Set Requirements:* 1 Code, 1 Duty and 2 Oath tenets; Oath of the World Table *Set Effect:* Your Company's World Table building becomes the Round Table.